 2014.

-Four great short stories placed together to celebrate India’s hundred years of movie-making.
-“The Talkies” are brilliant, honest, and eye-opening with unique scenarios.
-The grand finale is a big Bollywood production with the most celebrated Bollywood stars.
+Four great short stories brought together to celebrate India’s hundred years of filmmaking.
+“The Talkies” are brilliant, honest, and eye-opening, each with a unique scenario.
+The grand finale is a major Bollywood production featuring the most celebrated Bollywood stars.

 8. Siberian Exile